 Eligibility for Rebates

-Along with saving money on energy bills and increasing the value of your home, homeowners who install a solar panel system by December 31, 2019, can take advantage of the Federal Residential Renewable Energy Tax Credit.
-It offers a savings of 30% from your federal taxes on the final cost of your installation.
+Along with saving money on energy bills and increasing the value of your home, homeowners who install a solar panel system by December 31, 2021, can take advantage of the Federal Residential Renewal Energy Tax Credit which offers a percentage of savings from your federal taxes on the final cost of your installation.
 Depending on the state you live in, and which utility company you use, there may be additional opportunities for incentives.

 In New Jersey, homeowners benefit from the Solar Energy Sales Tax Exemption, which guarantees they will pay no state sales tax on their solar equipment.
 Also, the NJ Clean Energy Residential New Construction Program offers rebates on newly constructed homes that meet the criteria for high energy efficiency, with totals as high as $24,250.
 Pennsylvania residents, on the other hand, can tap into Solar Alternative Energy Credits, which are earned for each MWh of electricity their solar panels produce.